 - a business, government or other entity who has suffered a loss due to another person’s criminal acts.2

-Financial losses include (but are not limited to):
+In calculating restitution, financial losses are deemed to include (but are not limited to):

 - stolen, damaged or destroyed property (property damage),